File Transfer Programs Belong In What Software Category: Complete Guide

 • G2 Crowd / Capterra (software review sites) often have a dedicated "File Transfer" subcategory within "Utilities" or "Data Management"

 There's no universal rule.
-The categorization often depends more on marketing decisions and platform conventions than on any technical classification system Worth keeping that in mind..
+The categorization often depends more on marketing decisions and platform conventions than on any technical classification system Easy to understand, harder to ignore..

 What This Means When You're Looking for Software